jazzband/django-debug-toolbar/docs/contributing.rst

     psql> CREATE DATABASE debug_toolbar;
     psql> GRANT ALL PRIVILEGES ON DATABASE debug_toolbar to debug_toolbar;

+If you're going to test the PostGIS integration locally the PostgreSQL user will need to be a super user in order to create the extensions.

+    psql> ALTER USER debug_toolbar WITH SUPERUSER;

 For MySQL/MariaDB in a ``mysql`` shell::

     mysql> CREATE DATABASE debug_toolbar;